 - 1/2 teaspoons sea salt, or to taste

 - 1/4 teaspoon garlic powder, or to taste

 - Preheat your oven to 400 degrees F and line a large baking pan with parchment paper or silicone baking mats.

 - Cut the chicken into bite-sized pieces.

 - In one small bowl, crack open the egg and beat it.

-- In another small bowl, combine the almond meal, coconut flour, nutritional yeast, paprika, salt, and pepper.
+- In another small bowl, combine the almond meal, nutritional yeast, garlic powder paprika, salt, and pepper.
 Stir to evenly mix everything.